Mellanox/network-operator/README.md

 ##### Example for NICClusterPolicy resource:
-In the example below we request OFED driver to be deployed together with RDMA shared device plugin but without NV Peer Memory driver.
+In the example below we request OFED driver to be deployed together with RDMA shared device plugin.

 ```
 apiVersion: mellanox.com/v1alpha1